philipptrenz/sunportal/README.md

 # sunportal

 _sunportal_ is a web based visualisation tool to display data of SMA solar inverters.
-It is based on the database of [SBFspot](https://github.com/SBFspot/SBFspot). _sunportal_ displays today's and total yield as well as CO2 savings and charts of previous days on a web page.
+It is based on the database of [SBFspot](https://github.com/SBFspot/SBFspot) and shows charts of this and previous days on a website.
 It runs on a Raspberry Pi and can handle multiple inverters in one Speedwire or Bluetooth(R) network.

 ![sunportal example image](/html/img/sunportal.jpg?raw=true)